HR Topics Relocation Resources

-Don’t lose sight of your relocation acceptance rates, the number of relocations that succeed or fail, and the relocation benefits that affect both of these numbers.
-The pressure to reduce relocation expenses must be weighed against this data.
+Don’t lose sight of your relocation policy changes and acceptance rates, the number of relocations that succeed or fail, and the relocation benefits that affect both of these numbers.
+In fact, the pressure to reduce relocation expenses must be weighed against this data.
 You might save relocation expenses upfront, but the cost of training a replacement when the relocation fails will exceed any immediate gains you realized by slimming relocation policies.

 A Center for American Progress (CAP) study estimated that the cost of finding and training new talent is 20% of an annual salary for midrange positions (earning $30,000 to $50,000 per year).
 For highly specialized and educated executives, the number skyrockets to 213%.4

-SHRM’s study demonstrates that employers spend six to nine months of an employee’s salary in order to find and train their replacement.5 They also report the average time it takes to fill a new position is 42 days.6 Those lost days lead to drops in department productivity and results.
+SHRM’s study demonstrates that employers spend six to nine months of an employee’s salary in order to find and train their replacement.5 In addition, they also report the average time it takes to fill a new position is 42 days.6 Those lost days lead to drops in department productivity and results.

-What will it take to get current employees to relocate?
+What kind of relocation policy will it take to get current employees to move?

-It’s critical to understand who your transferees are.
-According to a Worldwide ERC and CapRelo study1:
+It’s critical to understand who your transferees are when building your relocation policy.
+According to a WERC and CapRelo study1:

-Each year, IMPACT Group assists thousands of individuals and families through career/relocation transitions.
+IMPACT Group assisted 10,800+ individuals and families through career/relocation transitions last year.
 Among our customers7: